Anamesa is now accepting submissions for Spring 2017. The new issue’s theme is Subversion. Our submission deadline is February 26, 2017.

 - All art submissions must be in digital format (.jpeg) at 300 DPI or higher and a minimum of 5x7in.

-- Please include a cover page with your name, university, department, expected degree and date, telephone number, and e-mail address.
+- Please include a cover page with your name, telephone number, email address and, if applicable, university, department, expected or received degree and date,.
 The cover page should be a separate document from the submission.

 - DO NOT include any identifying information in the body of your submission.
-All submissions are blind-reviewed, so identifying information should only appear on your cover page.
+All submissions are evaluated anonymously, so identifying information should only appear on your cover page.

 - We accept submissions in any language, but an English translation must accompany all non-English texts.

-- We accept multiple/ simultaneous submissions (up to 5 pieces per author), but we ask that each submission be submitted individually (with an exception for multiple poems, which may be submitted together).
+- We accept multiple submissions (up to 5 pieces per author), but we ask that each submission be submitted individually (with an exception for multiple poems, which can be submitted together).